 Even without photography in mind, the Harvard Museum of Natural History is worth the trip and if you are a Massachusetts resident with ID, you can visit for free, every Sunday, as long as you arrive from 9:00 AM-Noon with the option to remain there until the venue closes at 5:00 PM.
-There are wonderful photo opportunities everywhere you point your lens whether of the buildings exterior and interior itself or the contents on display, from broad perspectives as well as macro interpretations, all demonstrated and supervised by your DPA instructor.
+Whether the old world red brick architecture, from a variety of angles and perspectives, close up or far off, there are lessons to be learned about creating different visual energies in architectural image-making.

 Still have questions?
 Ask the community.

 Cancellations made 3 or more days in advance will receive a full credit for a rescheduled date with this provider